jaceklubzinski/pd-checker/README.md

 # pd-checker event
 ## Description
-Main idea behind this program is to test _PagerDuty_ integration on your infrastructure.

-`pd-checker event` to integrate with PagerDuty required [Events API v2 service integration](https://support.pagerduty.com/docs/services-and-integrations#events-api-v2).

-`pd-checker-event` trigger (from inside of your infrastructure) and instantly resolve single Pagerduty incident always with the same options:
+`pd-checker-event` trigger (from inside of your infrastructure) and instantly resolve single Pagerduty incident always with the same payload:
 ```
 Summary:  "PD CHECKER - OK",
 Severity: "info",
 Source:   "localhost",
 Details:  triggerEvery,
 ```

 New event can be create manually or in server mode every _triggerEvery_ time.

 Next pd-checker-service will scan all available services every _triggerEvery_ time and if found new event with name _PD CHECKER - OK_ register them in local database

+To integrate with PagerDuty required [Events API v2 service integration](https://support.pagerduty.com/docs/services-and-integrations#events-api-v2).

 ## Usage
 ### CLI